Our Approach to Sourcing and Human Rights

 Where Ross sources food and cosmetic products overseas, we require that suppliers submit labeling and ingredients for compliance review and abide by all applicable U.S. Food and Drug Administration (FDA) requirements.
 Additionally, we review and confirm that foreign food suppliers meet Food Safety Modernization Act (FSMA) requirements and corresponding FDA regulations.

 Ross maintains a product recall program that includes continuous monitoring of customer claims, Store incidents, and government recalls.
 Where appropriate, we conduct internal reviews to verify that we follow relevant government/supplier instructions for removal and/or destruction.
-Similarly, as needed, we initiate a product recall for applicable products that fail to meet our safety standards.
+Similarly, as needed, we initiate product recalls for applicable products that fail to meet our safety standards.

 In support of our product safety commitment, we require that our vendors comply with our Vendor Compliance Manual.
 The Vendor Compliance Manual provides an overview of the various requirements applicable to the products we sell and references sources of additional information.